openturns/openturns/python/doc/theory/meta_modeling/enumeration_strategy.rst

        \right.

-  Note that this partition of :math:`\NM` is finer than the one based on total degrees, since the cardinality of the stratas is smaller.
+  Note that this partition of :math:`\NM` is finer than the one based on total degrees, since the cardinality of the strata is smaller.

 Anisotropic hyperbolic enumeration strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^